 HNRS 294, 295, 296 — Second, Third and Fourth Year Honors Colloquium

 Evening workshops and discussions focused on developing academic skills, and interests.
-Formal workshops prepare students to write an “intellectual autobiography,” submit applications for grants and fellowships, and make formal academic presentations.
-Seniors in the Honors Program choose their own topic for colloquia and engage outside speakers.
-The theme of the College Honors Colloquium for 2017-18 will be "Who Do You Think You Are?
-Exploring Identity in the Liberal Arts and Beyond".
+Formal workshops prepare students to write an intellectual autobiography, submit applications for grants and fellowships, and make formal academic presentations.
+Rising juniors and seniors choose the topic for colloquia discussions and faculty each year.
+The theme of the College Honors Colloquium for 2018-19 will be "Networks: Connecting structures, systems, and social relationships in the Liberal Arts and Beyond".
 Pass/Fail

 HNRS 395 — Honors Seminars

 (topics change annually)

 HNRS 494, 495 — Honors Thesis

 Senior Honors students enroll in one course unit of thesis research each semester, which is graded cummualtively at the end of the second semester by the student’s thesis advisor, with input from readers.
 The thesis is a substantial independent project either in or out of a student’s major, which means that it may count for major credit or not.
 Two units.

 The final authority on College and departmental policy, including faculty and course information, is the College Catalog.
 Please consult the Catalog for more information.